chowden/docker-elk/README.md

     volumes:
       - ~/docker/elasticsearch/data:/usr/share/elasticsearch/data:rw

-This will store Elasticsearch data inside `/path/to/storage`.
+This will store Elasticsearch data inside your home directoy under /docker/elasticsearch/data'

 **NOTE:** beware of these OS-specific considerations:
 * **Linux:** the [unprivileged `elasticsearch` user][esuser] is used within the Elasticsearch image, therefore the